Civil Engineer Cover Letter Samples (Email Examples)

 Qualification overview

 You also need to include your academic qualifications.
-As mentioned earlier, a job candidate looking for a civil engineering job needs to have a bachelor’s degree in engineering.
+As mentioned earlier, a candidate looking for a civil engineering job needs to have a bachelor’s degree in engineering.

 It is also best to mention any other academic achievements and internships you had while in school.
-Having a professional engineering license is also essential and should be included.
+Having a professional license is also essential and should be included.

 Highlight your technical skills